1. Introduction

 a) Employer Policy Requirements

-The employer is obligated to ensure that the working environment is, at all times, fully satisfactory, judging all factors in the working environment – separately and collectively – that may influence the employees’ physical and mental health and welfare.
-The standard ofsafety, health and working environment shall be continuously developed and improved in accordance with developments in society.
+The employer is obligated to ensure that the working environment is fully satisfactory at all times, judging all factors in the working environment – separately and collectively – that may influence the employees’ physical and mental health and welfare.
+The standard of safety, health and working environment shall be continuously developed and improved in accordance with developments in society.
 In order to be legally compliant, employers are required by legislation to create and implement a number of employment policies.
 The following are required statutory policies for an organisation that is commencing work in Norway:

 - health, environment, and safety (HSE) internal control system.
 The employer shall ensure that systematic HSE work is performed at all levels of the undertaking, including implementing routines to detect, rectify and prevent contraventions of requirements laid down in, or pursuant to, the Working Environment Act.
 The employer has an obligation to present the required documentation of the HSE-work;